Change in Authorised & Paid Up Capital/Contribution in Company/LLP

 Detailed Analysis of Law as per Companies Act

-A company limited by shares can alter its capital clause of the memorandum of association in its general meeting and such alteration may involve:
+A limited company having a shares capital can alter the capital clause of the memorandum of association in its member meeting, and such alteration may include the following:

-- Increase its authorised share capital by such amount as it thinks expedient;
+- Increase its authorised share capital by such amount as it thinks fit so;

-- Consolidate and divide all or any of its share capital into shares of a larger amount than its existing shares;
+- all or any of its share capital can be consolidated and divided into shares of a larger amount than its existing shares;

-- Convert all or any of its fully paid-up shares into stock, and reconvert that stock into fully paid-up shares of any denomination;
+- all or some of its fully paid-up shares can be converted into stock, and again reconvert that stock into fully paid-up shares capital of any denomination;

-- Sub-divide its shares, or any of them, into shares of smaller amount than is fixed by the memorandum; and
+- Sub-divide the shares into shares of smaller amount than is fixed by the memorandum; and

-- Cancel shares which, at the date of the passing of the resolution in that behalf, have not been taken or agreed to be taken by any person, and diminish the amount of its share capital by the amount of the shares so cancelled.
+- Cancel the shares on the date of passing of the resolution, which has not been or agreed to be taken by any individual and diminish the amount of its share capital by the amount of the shares so cancelled.